 Please note: Operating agreement is not legally binding and only outlines the expectations and responsibilities of all members in a band or LLC.
 If there is no operating agreement, then state laws will determine how business disputes are handled.
 The best choice would be to have an Operating Agreement.

-Finally, if you want to form a band as an LLC, you'll have to pay an annual charge for a registered agent.
+Finally, if you want to form a band as an LLC, you'll have to pay an annual charge for a registered agent as business expenses to manage various business aspects.

 How Do I Set Up an LLC?